 Another interviewee was Vladimir Tretiak who developed a lot of fans in Canada.
 He never played in the NHL, although a primary target by the league.
 He is now involved with Russian hockey.

 There was a lot of politics, captured on archival resources.
 Starting with Joseph Stalin who made the decision to make hockey a higher national priority.
 Nikita Kruschev and Mikhail Gorbachev each got involved with the hockey program The KGB was used to minimize chance of defection.
 On the other side there was a brief clip of Ronald Reagan and one of Jimmy Carter when he declared the United States would not participate in the Moscow Olympics.
 Alan Eagleson was shown as an organizer of the Summit series.
-As it happened I had arranged for Alan to be declared the first to be honoured on a Wall of Fame for former newspaper carriers when I worked for the Etobicoke Guardian.
+As it happened I had arranged for Alan to be declared the first to be honored on a Wall of Fame for former newspaper carriers when I worked for the Etobicoke Guardian.
 Also arranged for a photo at his office and an interview with one of my carriers.
 When his fraud was uncovered I was already gone from that job.

 The Soviets had a system and a national feeder. network.
 That was lost when the Soviet Union collapsed and when players left for the NHL.
 Russia (and their former states) still turn out exciting hockey players and the world is better for it.